-The FBI finds the car a missing Chinese grad student was seen entering
+FBI finds the car a missing Chinese grad student was seen entering

 "While we categorize this as a missing person case, the FBI may use different terminology to categorize its investigations, and kidnapping is one possibility of many that we are pursuing," a statement said.
 "At this point in the investigation, there is no way to confirm exactly what happened, and we are not ruling anything out."

-Zhang had a yearlong position at the university's department of nature resources and environmental sciences.
+Zhang had a year-long position at the university's department of nature resources and environmental sciences.
 She graduated from Beijing's prestigious Peking University last year with a master's degree in environmental engineering, according to a department webpage.

 "She was about six weeks into her appointment as a scholar in the Department of Natural Resources and Environmental Sciences when she disappeared," said University of Illinois spokeswoman Robin Kaler.